-Anderson, county, northwestern South Carolina, U.S. It consists of a piedmont region in the foothills of the Blue Ridge Mountains between the Saluda River to the northeast and the Savannah River border with Georgia to the southwest.
+Anderson Count consists of a piedmont region in the foothills of the Blue Ridge Mountains between the Saluda River to the northeast and the Savannah River border with Georgia to the southwest.
 Part of that border is Hartwell Lake, created by the Hartwell Dam on the Savannah.
 Sadlers Creek State Park lies on the lakeshore.
 The Savannah River Scenic Highway traverses the western part of the county.